hyperledger-solang/solang/docs/language/functions.rst

       present in the contract's ABI or IDL.
     - ``private`` functions can only be called inside the contract they are declared.
-    - ``internal`` functions can only be called internally within the contract or by any contract that inherits that one where the function is declared.
+    - ``internal`` functions can only be called internally within the contract or by any contract inherited contract.
-    - ``external`` function can exclusively be invoked by other contracts or directly by an RPC.
+    - ``external`` functions can exclusively be invoked by other contracts or directly by an RPC.
 They are also present in the contract's ABI or IDL.

+Both internal and external functions can be called using the syntax ``this.func()``.
+In this case, the arguments are ABI encoded for the call, as it is treated like an external call.
+This is the only way to call an external function from inside the same contract it is defined.
+This method, however, should be avoided for public functions, as it will be more costly to call them than simply using ``func()``.

 If a function is defined outside a contract, it cannot have a visibility specifier (e.g. ``public``).

 Arguments passing and return values
 ___________________________________